ronthekiehn/FunkoPop-Scraper/README.md

 ## Usage
 `python3 ppg.py`
 Prompts will follow.
-Can also be reworked to be automatec.
+Can also be reworked to be automated.

 ### Inputs (in order)
 1. Funko Pop name (ex: Kevin Smith)